g-ch/RAST_corridor_planning/readme.md

 The goal position and parameters related to the planning can be changed in file ``cfg/cfg.yaml``.

-## Physical MAV
+## Test with a Physical MAV
-It is recommended to use a PX4 MAV with realsense depth camera and NUC or Xavier NX computing board.
-The pipeline is the same as in simulation.
+It is recommended to use a PX4 MAV with a realsense depth camera and NUC or Xavier NX computing board.
+The pipeline is the same as in the simulation.

 # Liciense